 The Love of the Things ✦︎

-(live performance documentation) 9:37, feb 2026, Almaty, Kazakhstan
+(live performance documentation) 9:37, Feb 2026, Almaty, Kazakhstan.

 This activation investigates bodily experience under conditions of neutrality, drawing on somatic practices and movement research.
 While performers appear in conventionally gendered visual codes: an oversized tie on him and an oversized floor-length bridal veil on her — the performance presents gender as a choreographed form rather than a fixed identity.
 Through what appears as a non-binary pair, refusal of heteronormative structures is symbolized.